LuisCombarizaGit/LuisCombarizaGit/README.md

 ### Welcome to my Repo 👋

-Here are some ideas to get you started:
+Here is an overview to get you started:

-- 🔭 I’m currently working on becoming a full stack engineer.
+- 🔭 My goal is to become a full stack engineer.
 - 🌱 I’m currently learning Vue.js and PHP.
 - 👯 I’m looking to collaborate on open source projects.
-- 🤔 I’m looking get a full time development possition.
+- 🤔 I’m looking to get a full time development possition.
 - 💬 Ask me about my projects.
 - 📫 How to reach me: email , phone, visit my website for specific details.
 - ⚡ Fun fact: The first computer virus was created in 1983.